bytebase/bytebase.com-old/content/docs/faq.md

 ### System requirements

 Bytebase is lightweight and has no external dependency.
-For normal workload, it consumes 10MB ~ 20MB memory and can run on the lowest tier machine from any cloud provider.
+For normal workload, 1 CPU core and 2 GB RAM are sufficient.

 ### Supported database versions